totembeing/Java-Practice/README.md

-# Java-Inheritance-Polymorphism
+# Java-Practice

-A repository that I have made to practice the concepts of Inheritance and Polymorphism in Java.
+A repository that I have made to practice variaouse concepts of object-oriented Java.
-I will be uploading three projects in total each based on the following difficulties: Beginner, Intermediate, Advanced

-Beginner: EmployeeManagement
-Intermediate:
-Advanced:
+Inheritance and Polymorphism: Employee Management